SAP/spartacus-docs/_pages/fsa/fsa-updating-to-version-4.md

 ---
-title: Updating to Version 4.0
+title: Updating FSA Spartacus to Version 4.0
 ---

 **NOTE:**  We strongly recommend you upgrade your FSA Spartacus libraries to version 3.0.1 first, and then upgrade to version 4.x.